peterpetrekanics/CreateLiferayArticle_JSONWS_Client_7010_JODD/readme.md

 com.liferay.portal.upload.UploadServletRequestImpl.max.size
 com.liferay.portal.upload.LiferayFileItem.threshold.size
 You need to set these properties to a higher value than your image file size.
+Note: the App now support multiple images as well.
 3. Start your portal
 4. Once the portal is running, check your portal database for the following values and note them down:
 SELECT groupId FROM Your_DB_Name.Group_  where groupKey = 'Guest';